-Austria has maintained its position as the 20st-24th biggest foreign trade partner of Estonia, making up about 0.7% of the total trade volume.
+Austria has maintained its position as the 20st-25th biggest foreign trade partner of Estonia, making up about 0.6% of the total trade volume.

 The global financial crisis affected trade between the two countries, reducing it significantly, however, since 2010, exports and imports have, in general, been growing.
-In 2017 trade grew 8% compared to 2016 and stood at 196 mln EUR.
+In 2018 trade stood at 190 mln EUR.
 Regardless of the gradual growth of Estonian export to Austria, Austrian import to Estonia is growing much faster.
-In 2017, the trade balance for Estonia was negative by close to 105 mln EUR.
+In 2018, the trade balance for Estonia was negative by close to 85 mln EUR.
 The main export articles are machinery and equipment and wood and wooden products.